 For this 2017 vintage, 350 photographers had applied.
 90 exhibitions were selected.
-In these 90 exhibitions, we also count the photographers invited by the festival.
+In these 90 exhibitions, I also count the photographers invited by the festival.
 These numbers show the difficulty of being retained by the organization.
-We do not know the selection criteria because an exhibition must be in keeping with the spirit of the festival and must be in the chosen theme.
-We are truly humbled and honored by this experience.
+I do not know the selection criteria because an exhibition must be in keeping with the spirit of the festival and must be in the chosen theme.
+I am truly humbled and honored by this experience.

 The Festival of Montier-en-Der: Networking in a Unique Place

-For us, this 2017 edition of the Montier-en-Der festival was a unique opportunity to create new professional contacts and to strengthen the trust of our many trainees.
+For me, this 2017 edition of the Montier-en-Der festival was a unique opportunity to create new professional contacts and to strengthen the trust of my many trainees.

 As some trainees have pointed out to us, they feel like they're part of a big family.
-This is certainly one of the best compliments we will ever receive.
+This is certainly one of the best compliments I will ever receive.

-The following photos display our many interns, who over time, have become friends who are deeply valued by us.
-We are thankful for the blessing of their friendship.
+The following photos display my many interns, who over time, have become friends who are deeply valued by me.
+I am thankful for the blessing of their friendship.

-The festival of Montier-en-Der is the place where we can meet again to share our passion for the beauties of nature.
+The festival of Montier-en-Der is the place where I can meet again to share our passion for the wonders of nature.